-EYFS pupils will keep their art overall, lunch overall, a spare set of underwear and socks, legionnaire's cap and pumps in school.
-These can be brought in on the first day of term in their drawstring bag.
-Outdoor learning suits and wellingtons will be brought in when directed by the Form Tutor and will subsequently be stored at school.
-Pupils in Nursery and Reception require a spare set of clothes in school (kept in a named carrier bag).
+EYFS pupils will keep their art overall, lunch overall, legionnaire's cap, trainers, outdoor learning suits and wellingtons in school.
+These can be brought in on the first day of term in a bag.
+Pupils in Nursery and Reception require a full spare set of clothes in school (kept in a named carrier bag).

-On the first day of term, pupils should bring their kit bag, bookbag and water bottle to school.
+From the first day of term, pupils should bring their bookbag and water bottle to school.